Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Related Work

+However, directly using LLMs as recommenders generally falls behind state-of-the-art recommendation algorithms, implying the importance of domain knowledge and collaborative signals for recommendation tasks~\cite{kang2023llms,dai2023uncovering,lin2023can}.
+Therefore, there are also methods exploring the incorporation of recommendation collaborative signals into LLMs through parameter-efficient finetuning approaches~\cite{liu2023pre}.
+For example, TALLRec~\cite{bao2023tallrec} finetunes LLaMA-7B model~\cite{llama} with a LoRA~\cite{hu2021lora} architecture on recommendation data.
+Another study~\cite{harte2023leveraging} finetunes an Open-AI ada model\footnote{https://platform.openai.com/docs/guides/fine-tuning} on recommendation data but finds its performance lag behind utilizing the embedding of LLM for similarity matching or as an initialization for recommendation model.

-However, directly using LLMs as recommenders generally fall behind state-of-the-art recommendation algorithms, implying the importance of domain knowledge and collaborative signals for recommendation tasks~\cite{kang2023llms,dai2023uncovering,lin2023can}.
-Moreover, these preliminary studies mainly overlook the inference latency and the compositional gap problem of LLMs.
-In this work, we propose to extract both reasoning and factual knowledge from LLMs to enhance the user and the item representations for recommendation models.
-The open-world knowledge is effectively extracted and adapted to the recommendation domain as augmented representation vectors, which are compatible with any recommendation algorithms.
-Besides, prestored representations also allow for fast training and inference.
+Moreover, these preliminary studies mainly overlook the inference latency during deployment and the compositional gap problem of LLMs.
+In this work, we propose factorization prompting to extract both reasoning and factual knowledge from LLMs, alleviating the compositional gap.
+This knowledge is then adapted to the recommendation domain as augmented representation vectors, which can be prestored for fast training and inference.